MicrosoftDocs/azure-dev-docs/articles/javascript/quickstart-intelligent-app-chat.md

 Deploy and use an intelligent chat app to get answers about rental properties.
 The rental properties chat app is seeded with data from markdown files (*.md) including a privacy policy, terms of service, and support.

-By following the instructions in this quickstart, you will:
+By following the instructions in this article, you will:

 - Deploy an intelligent chat app to Azure.
 - Get answers about employee benefits.